eskimor/eskimor-blog/about.md

 ---

 I am Robert Klotzner born 1986 in Vienna (Austria).
 Since I learned in school that anyone owning a computer has the means to write programs for it, I bought a 1200 pages book on C++ and was into programming.
-Since then I am a self taught passionate programmer, both as a hobby an professionally.
+Since then I am a self taught passionate programmer, both as a hobby and professionally.
 Later I also learned Java, Python, Lua, Assembler and D. D was the first language that finally let me leave my mother tongue (C++) behind a bit, until I finally learned Haskell and was sold on statically typed functional programming and Haskell in particular, embracing laziness.
-I had courses about Haskell on University (TU Wien) and worked through a bunch of books[1][1] [2][2] [3][3].
+I had courses about Haskell at the Vienna University of Technology and worked through a bunch of books[1][1] [2][2] [3][3].

 In 2014, I became father
 of twins, which resulted in me writing a baby monitor in Haskell.
 Then I got